 Good communication is a two-way street: while it is important to listen to the client, it’s equally important to have your voice heard.
 The client’s wishes are valuable, as is compromise – but sometimes, you have to stand firm.
 This can be tricky; it’s a fine line to walk between determination and obstinance, but it’s okay to be hard-headed on occasion.
 The key is providing evidence to back up your opinion; if the client wants a different font than the one you chose, explain why your font works best instead of just saying no. You’re the expert, show the client your knowledge.

 Come Ashore & Get the Tools You Need

 One of the biggest roadblocks to collaboration is a lack of organization – it can be difficult to manage just one project, and that difficulty is increased exponentially with additional work.
 Luckily, there are tools to help mitigate this challenge.
 With Ashore, designers can share collateral with clients, receive feedback, and get their project design approved in a fraction of the time.
 This makes the process more enjoyable for both the client and the artist – and with immediate feedback on projects, creatives can start making revisions as soon as they come in.

 Client/designer collaboration takes a lot of effort, and we’d love to take some of it off your hands.
-If the collaborative spirit is calling you, sign up for Ashore’s 14-day free trial today, and get back to creating!
+If the collaborative spirit is calling you, sign up for a free Ashore account today, and get back to creating!